mike-tomaras/lottery/README.md

 If there were Application project tests they would do not need to mock the Domain, simplifying the tests a bit.
 We would not re test functionality inside the Domain, only logic in the Application.
 The Application layer would need to mock the presentation layer (console atm) and anything else that would exist in the outer circle of the Onion.

 We can add wider scope integration tests (covering functionality nad config in and out of this specific repo) to make sure the repo layers or code across repos is configured and communicates correctly, giving expected outputs.
+More test types, the definitions of their names, theit standards, their proportions, their coverage and when they run in the CI (always optimizing for fast feedback) would ideally be part of a common test strategy.

 # Further work